Hello, World and friends.

 2. Run the class and observe the output.

-3. Extend your current code for producing multiple output lines:
+3. Extend your current code to produce multiple output lines:

 Those who can do.